jhlagado/firth/README.md

 : word_name word1 word2 ... wordn ;
 ```

-for example, a word that doubles the value on the stack could defined like this
+For example, let's define a word that doubles the value on the top of the stack and returns the result:

 ```
 : double dup + ;
 ```

-When Forth see the `:` word it goes into word definition mode and stays there until it encounters a `;`.
+When Forth sees the word `:` it goes into word definition mode and stays there until it encounters a `;`.
 It then reads the next word from the input i.e "double" and treats it as the name of the new word.
 At this point it:

 - creates a new header for this word
 - adds this header to the dictionary
 - marks the word as "hidden"
 - enters "compile" mode

-In "compile" mode, Forth reads each word from the input and compiles it to the word being defined.
+In "compile" mode, Forth reads each word from the input and compiles it into the word currently being defined.
 Compiled words don't execute right away but will only do so when the defined word gets called.
 Some words do not work this way and always execute when they are encountered, these are called "Immediate" words and will be discussed later.

 To complete the word, when Forth encounters the word `;` it immediately jumps out of compile mode and marks the word as unhidden and available in the dictionary.
 Now when Forth sees this in the input: